Meditation for Team Leaders at Work

 Meditation for team leaders image caption

-A team leader takes a brief pause before a meeting, seated upright with both feet grounded and attention resting on the breath.
+A team leader takes a brief pause before a team huddle, standing upright with attention resting on the breath.
 The scene shows meditation for team leaders as practical, secular mindfulness: no special clothing, no spiritual imagery, and no performance for the room.
-The leader’s posture is alert but not stiff.
+The posture is alert but not stiff.
 The purpose is simple presence before speaking, listening, or making a decision.
-A notebook sits nearby, but the pause happens before the agenda begins.
+A notebook sits nearby, but the pause happens before the agenda starts.
 Quiet minute.
-Then the meeting.
+Then the conversation.

 Limitations